auth0/docs/articles/mfa/guides/mfa-api/authenticating.md

 ## 3. Enroll an MFA factor

-If the user is not enrolled in MFA, enroll it using the `/mfa/associate` endpoint:
+If the user is not enrolled in MFA, enroll it using the `/mfa/associate` endpoint.
+The documents linked below explain how to implement this flow depending on the authentication factor:

 - [Enrolling with SMS](/mfa/guides/mfa-api-sms#enrolling-with-sms).
 - [Enrolling with OTP](/mfa/guides/mfa-api-sms#enrolling-with-otp).